Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 30 - React Framework.
 Created an AI agent that can use calculator if it is required or needed and returns the answers.
 Weak point :
   It can get in infinite looping as the code tells the AI to use calculator if needed ( if the question is a mathematical question then every time ) and the calculator tool is not working then it gets stuck in a loop.

+Day 31 - Vision Transformers.
+Same as I did in the Day 10 and 11, it convert the 2D image into 1D line to understand the images.
+Weak point :
+  It doesnt have any, but if an object is far away and is also split into two pixel then the model takes a lot longer to identify that object.